officialsimplecore/simplecore-ui/projects/simplecore-ui/README.md

 Run `npm start` for a development server that runs the documentation project.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Please note that the API is not documented yet as this project is in alpha stages.

 ## Build library changes
 Run `npm lib:build` to build the library

 ## Import library
 Import as a normal node module: `import { SimpleCoreUIModule } from 'simplecore-ui';`
+- It is recommended to import each component module separately as best practice

 ## Git Commit Messages
 - Use the topic prefix that corresponds with the change you have made (list below)